Property Ownership Options

 The great advantage of a French marriage contract is that the surviving spouse is able to do whatever they wish with the assets, whereas the consent of other inheritors would otherwise be required if, for instance, they wished to sell the main home.

-This is where the French marriage contract scores over a donation entre epoux or through a will where, in either case, the children would still inherit some of the property.
+This is where the French marriage contract scores over a gift to the spouse ( donation entre epoux) or through a Will where, in either case, the children would still inherit some of the property.

 One other benefit of such a contract is that it greatly eases the costs and formalities of the succession.

 It is also possible to tailor the contract to exclude specific (personal) assets if you so wish.
-Thus, if you did not have complete confidence in your surviving spouse to leave some of the inheritance to someone you wished to receive it, then you could exclude the asset from the marriage contract (and make appropriate provision in a will).
+Thus, if you did not have complete confidence in your surviving spouse to leave some of the inheritance to someone you wished to receive it you could exclude the asset from the marriage contract (and make appropriate provision in a Will).

 In this sense, a French marriage contract is akin to a pre-nuptial agreement, something with which Anglo-Saxons will be more familiar.